OutSystems/docs-howtos/src/logic/users-login-extra/faq.md

 Extending the Login logic should be done at the server side, namely inside the DoLogin action.

-After the existing User_Login, add another Run Server Action to the **ValidateUserExpirationDate** server action created in the previous section.
+After the existing User_Login, add another **Run Server Action** to the **ValidateUserExpirationDate** server action created in the previous section.

 ![DoLogin Extended](./images/users-login-extra-dologin-extended.png)

-Note that due to the way the **ValidateUserExpirationDate** is defined, the actual login will be aborted (due to the raise exception) if the Expiration Date is in the past.
+Note that due to the way the **ValidateUserExpirationDate** is defined, the actual login will be aborted (due to the raised exception) if the Expiration Date is in the past.

 ### In Traditional Web

 The default login logic is implemented inside the Login screen (located in the Interface tab, under the Common UI Flow).

-Add a Run Server Action immediately after the User_Login to the **ValidateUserExpirationDate** server action created before.
+Add a **Run Server Action** immediately after the User_Login to the **ValidateUserExpirationDate** server action created before.

 ![Login Screen Action](./images/users-login-extra-login-traditional.png)

-Note that if the Expiration Data is in the past, an Exception will be raised inside the **ValidateUserExpirationDate**.
+Note that if the Expiration Date is in the past, an Exception will be raised inside the **ValidateUserExpirationDate**.
 That will cause the login to be aborted.